 Additionally, say you wanted to provide users with the ability to do a deep dive into a given record they find interesting.
 It’s simple to link to a child QueryView (created in just the same way as this one) that takes a single record’s columns as its input values; here we have a child QueryView that provides additional information about a given movie!

-And QueryViews are not simply read-only; it’s easy to hook up Composable applications to perform actions based on any number of selected records.
-For example, say your user wanted to keep track of which of these highly-rated IMDB movies they’ve watched; it’s simple to add a link to a Composable application that will store the marked movies back in your database.
+And QueryViews are not simply read-only; it’s easy to hook up Composable DataFlow Applications to perform actions based on any number of selected records.
+For example, say your user wanted to keep track of which of these highly-rated IMDB movies they’ve watched; it’s simple to add a link to a DataFlow Application that will store the marked movies back in your database.
 Now just make sure you’re selecting that value with your query, and voila!

 QueryView also supports exporting the query output records directly to a CSV or XLSX file, for the cases where you need to send data along to someone who might not have access to Composable.